Mel28vin/nvim-config/readme.md

 ## How To Use

 There are no install scripts for the config as of now, so I'll reference the necessary pages and steps.
-Do go through the references on your own caus e learning Vim on your own is such a great experience.
+Do go through the references on your own cause learning Vim on your own is such a great experience.
 Live Long and Prosper!

 ### **Installation**
 - The following steps are for Ubuntu and similar OS, Please use the necessary alternatives if your OS is different :)